Get your own free workspace

 • Understand more critically, globally, and with empathy relationships between digital media and social justice;

-• Have participated in a service learning project about digital media informed by issues of social justice.
+• Have participated in a service learning / social action project about digital media informed by issues of social justice.

 Comments (0)